adnijufr1/fines_migration_rsm_gmdh/README.md

-# Fines-migration permeability decline — RSM and GMDH models
+# Fines-migration permeability decline (RSM and GMDH models)

 Reproducibility code for the hybrid-RSM and GMDH models used to predict fines-migration-induced permeability decline in sandstone reservoirs.